kjakedev/spinbet-challenge/README.md

 ```
 This script retrieves data, generates a CSV file, and creates the infographic.

-Example outputs are in this repository: `pipeline_job_summary.csv` and `pipeline_job_summary.jpg
+Example outputs are in this repository: `pipeline_job_summary.csv` and `pipeline_job_summary.jpg`

 ## shell-script

 Inside the `shell-script` folder is the `pipeline_aggregate.sh` bash script.
-This script invoke the API and processed the data to output a csv file.
+This script invokes the API and processes the data to output a CSV file.
 The script accepts two optional arguments with default values.

 **Arguments:**
 - `$1` (**API URL**): Override the default API endpoint (Default value: `https://devops.spinbet.com/`).